38. Asian Sesame Salad Fresh and Flavorful Recipe

 Instructions

-In a spacious mixing bowl, combine the mixed greens (spinach, arugula, and romaine) along with the shredded purple cabbage and carrots.
+In a spacious mixing bowl, combine the mixed greens along with the shredded purple cabbage and carrots.
 Use your hands or tongs to toss them gently until they are mixed evenly.

 Incorporate the thinly sliced red bell pepper, julienned cucumber, shelled edamame, chopped green onions, and cilantro into the bowl.
 Stir to ensure a colorful medley of veggies.